Even as 'Hard Knocks' shows signs of fading, NFL and HBO extend it for four more seasons

 The other issue is tougher to figure out.
 There have been 11 seasons of “Hard Knocks.”
 They’ve settled on the same types of players to feature.
 Those angles were great early on in the series, and now they’re practically a drinking game (“Finish your beer when they show the family that has had to move from city to city as the veteran player battles for a job!”).
 If you watched “Hard Knocks” and “All or Nothing” last year, there’s zero doubt “All or Nothing” was better.
 “All or Nothing” was different and new, following a team around during the regular season.
 We’ve had more than a decade of “Hard Knocks.”
 We can guess what this season’s show will be like before we even know which team will be on.

 Make no mistake, “Hard Knocks” was an excellent, groundbreaking show in many ways, for many years, and it deserved every award it got.
-It’s just really hard to keep the show fresh, especially when it’s obvious no NFL team wants to be on it.
+It’s just hard to keep the show fresh, especially when it’s obvious no NFL team wants to be on it.

 Maybe the show will rebound over the next four years.
 Having a more interesting team on will help.
-It’s hard to see the NFL forcing one of the top teams to do it, but whichever team is told it has to be on will be more watchable than the Rams.
+It’s hard to see the NFL forcing one of the top teams to do it, but whichever franchise is told it has to be on will be more watchable than the Rams.

 There will officially be four more seasons of the show.
 Plenty of challenges are ahead.